bingozhyr/f-BGM/README.md

 LICENSE  README.md  demo  docs  environment.yml  f-bgm.py  img  src
 ```
 ### Download model parameters and external files
-This repository only contains the source code of f-BGM, the model parameters and external files required for Pfam domain identification are seperately deposited as 'model.zip' (1.05GB) and 'external_file.zip' (786.02MB) in [figshare](https://doi.org/10.6084/m9.figshare.29396423.v1).
+This repository only contains the python source code.
+The (1) trained model parameters and (2) external files for Pfam domain identification are seperately deposited in [figshare](https://doi.org/10.6084/m9.figshare.29396423.v1) as 'model.zip' (1.05GB) and 'external_file.zip' (786.02MB), respectively.
 The users should (1) download and move them into the project directory and (2) unzip them.
-The complete structure of project directory is as follow:
+The complete project is as follow:
 ```
 ~/user/path/f-BGM# ls
 LICENSE  README.md  demo  docs  environment.yml  external_file  f-bgm.py  img  model  src
 ```
 ### Environment configuration
-We strongly recommend the users to configure the running environment using Conda (available at [here](https://www.anaconda.com/download/)), which is professional for environment management.
+We strongly recommend the users to configure f-BGM runtime environment using Conda (available at [here](https://www.anaconda.com/download/)), which is professional for dependency conflict solvement and multiple environment management.
 #### Option 1: automatic configuration (recommended):
 Directly create a virtual environment namd 'f-BGM' according to the pre-defined configuration file 'environment.yml':
 ```